snarlysodboxer/postgresinator/README.md

 * Turn them into real configs by removing the `_example` portions of their names, and adjusting their content to fit your needs.
 (Later when you upgrade to a newer version of postgresinator, you can `pg:write_example_configs` again and diff your current configs against the new configs.)
 * You can add any custom PostgreSQL setting you need by adjusting the content of the ERB templates.
 You won't need to change them to get started.
 * You can later update a template (PostgreSQL config) and run `cap <stage> pg:setup` again to update the config files on each instance and restart them.
+* You may want to for example override entrypoints for use with a custom built docker image, or to tune SQL commands.
+To view the list of overridable settings which you can copy-paste into your own deploy.rb or <stage>.rb, check the built-in.rb by running:
+`cap <stage> postgresinator:write_built_in`

-*NOTE: Rake does not take arguements with spaces between them, they have to be in the exact form:*
+*NOTE: Rake does not take arguments with spaces between them, they have to be in the exact form:*
 `cap <stage> pg:<command>['arg1,'arg2']`

 ### Usage: